 It is typical for some enthusiastic vendors to claim verbally that their printer can print on anything and everything.
-But once you unpack the printer and set it up, you find that it requires primer on some materials; on other materials it adheres for a few weeks but then falls off.
+But once you unpack

 And on most hybrid and many combo printers, some heavy, thick, or smooth-surfaced materials skew badly.
 Since the claim that the printer will print on everything is usually verbal, it is tough to prove this aspect of misleading advertising to a jury.